Lakshy1106/Stock-analysis/README.md

 How to run these codes.
 1) To run these codes you will need python installed in your system.
 2) For installing python on windows please download the installer file from their official website. https://www.python.org/downloads/windows/
-Note - for linux users python must be ususlally installed by default in your computer.
+Note - for linux users python must be usually installed by default in your computer.
 3) For running these codes you must have the following python packages pre installed.
 	1) Tensorflow
 	2) Keras